egeloen/ivory-google-map/doc/map.md

 $map->setBound(new Bound(new Coordinate(-2.1, -3.9), new Coordinate(2.6, 1.4));
 ```

-### Fitting a bound which extends overlays
+### Fitting a bound which extends overlays/layers

-For fitting a bound which extends overlays, you need to enable the auto zoom flag & add overlays to the bound.
+For fitting a bound which extends overlays/layers, you need to enable the auto zoom flag & add overlays to the bound.
+In the [Overlays documentation](/doc/overlay/index.md) as well as in the [Layers documentation](/doc/layer/index.md),
-In the [Overlays documentation](/doc/overlay/index.md), you learn how you can add overlays to the map.
-If the
+you learn how you can add overlays/layers to the map.
+If the auto zoom flag is enabled and you add some overlays/layers
-auto zoom flag is enabled and you add some overlays to the map, the map bound will automatically extend the added
+to the map, the map bound will automatically extend the added elements.
+So, at the end, all your overlays/layers will
-overlay.
-So, at the end, all your overlays will be visible on your screen.
+be automatically visible on your screen.

 ``` php
 use Ivory\GoogleMap\Base\Coordinate;